AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 <br />
 <br />

-## Demo Project
+## Example Project
-Demo Project (for UE versions 4.6 - 5.3)
+Example Project (for UE versions 4.6 - 5.3)
 link  /**/

-All gameplay logic in the Demo project is located inside the Demo_Player_Controller.
+All gameplay logic in the Example Project is located inside the Demo_Player_Controller.

-Before you can open the Demo Project you need to enable the plugin for your engine version ([read more](#Quick-Start)).
+Before you can open the Example Project you need to enable the plugin for your engine version ([read more](#Quick-Start)).
-You can migrate the entire level with examples or individual examples from Demo Project to your project using migrate ([read more](#Migrate)).
+You can migrate the entire level with examples or individual examples from Example Project to your project using migrate ([read more](#Migrate)).